 Student Learning Outcomes (Engineering Accreditation Commission)

 Graduates of the program shall demonstrate:

 - An ability to identify, formulate and solve complex engineering problems by applying principles of engineering, science and mathematics

 - An ability to communicate effectively with a range of audiences

-- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in a global, economic, environmental and societal context.
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental and societal contexts